nie-lang/StabStitch/README.md

 ![image](https://github.com/nie-lang/StabStitch/blob/main/fig.png)
 The above figure shows the occurrence and elimination of warping shakes.
 >
-## Demo
+## Video
-Here, we provide a [demo video]() to show the stitched results from StabStitch and other solutions.
+Here, we provide a [video]() to show the stitched results from StabStitch and other solutions.

 ## Code and Dataset
 We will release the code and dataset once the paper is accepted.